155 mm gun M1

-The 155 mm gun M1 was a 155 millimeter caliber field gun developed and used by the United States military.
+The 155 mm gun M1 was a 155 mm field gun developed and used by the United States military.
 Nicknamed "Long Tom" (an appellation with a long and storied history in U.S. field and naval artillery), it was produced in M1 and M2 variants, later known as the M59.
-Developed to replace the Canon de 155mm GPF, the gun was deployed as a heavy field weapon during World War II and the Korean War, and also classed as secondary armament for seacoast defense.
+Developed to replace the 155 mm Gun M1918 GPF, the gun was deployed as a heavy field weapon during World War II and the Korean War, and also classed as secondary armament for seacoast defense.
+It was also supplied to the United Kingdom and France via Lend-Lease.

 The gun could fire a 100 lb shell to a maximum range of 14 mi, with an estimated accuracy life of 1,500 rounds.

-The Long Tom was also adopted by a number of other nations, including the United Kingdom, Austria, Israel, and the Netherlands.
+After World War II, the Long Tom was also adopted by a number of other nations, including Austria, Israel, and the Netherlands.